Planning a visit?

 Will I be singled out as a guest?

-You are not asked to stand or speak during the services, but we would appreciate it if you would fill out the Friendship Pad you will find on the pew in the sanctuary.
-We’d love to know about you and your visit with us.
+You are not asked to stand or speak during the services, but we would appreciate it if you would let us know about you and your visit with us.
+There is a QR code in our worship guide that will link you with a form to do just that.

 Feel free to meet someone new at the beginning or end of the service.
 Join in a conversation or just meet some of our regulars.
 We have a lot of folks who like to “linger.”